bosbec/mobileresponseDocs/services/injuryDoc.md

   * Update incident
     * Send a message to a group, and set/update status and priority.
 It is currently the *only* way to change status and priority for this incident type, as it is not set initially, or by the appointed moderator.
     * Can also be initialized through app-in, by sending "update [ticket number]" to the predefined base app user, which will give you back a form.
-    * When using admin for this, you can freely select a group that will recieve the update.
+    * When using admin for this, you can freely select one or more group(s) that will recieve the update.
+You can also skip sending to any groups, if you only want to update status and/or priority, or leave a comment in the report.
 When using app-in, management will get the message.
   * Start group chat
   * Close group chat
   * Close incident